 Willie Rodriquez (’97) is District Manager of Burney Water District in Burney, CA. He was formerly a product safety engineer at Agilent Technologies in Santa Rosa.

-Michael Rogen (’84) is retired after many years with Maxon Precision Motors, Inc., Burlingame, where he was vice president of electronics sales and marketing.
-He is now consulting in Shanghai, China.
+Michael Rogen (’84)is now studying Chinese in Shanghai.
+He retired after many years with Maxon Precision Motors, Inc., Burlingame, where he was vice president of electronics sales and marketing.

 Peter Rooney (’86) is working with the Fratelli Group, a public affairs firm in Washington, D.C.
 He was formerly the deputy staff director of the House of Representatives Committee on Science.
 From 1999 -2002 he was the founding Executive Director of the Forum on Technology & Innovation.
 As the American Physical Society’s Congressional Fellow for 1998 he worked in the office of Senator Joe Lieberman of Connecticut.
 He earned his Ph.D. in physics at the University of California, San Diego, where he was an IBM fellow.